Ranked #1 Children's Hospital by U.S. News & World Report

-At the Center for Pediatric Sleep Disorders at Boston Children’s, we care for children—from newborns to adolescents—with a wide variety of sleep problems.
+At the Sleep Center at Boston Children’s, we care for children—from newborns to adolescents—with a wide variety of sleep problems.
 The Center was established in 1978 by pediatric sleep medicine authority, Richard Ferber, MD as the first comprehensive Pediatric Sleep Center in the Country.

-Today, we see more than 3,000 children each year in our Center for Pediatric Sleep Disorders (clinics and laboratories).
+Today, we see more than 3,000 children each year in our Sleep Center (clinics and laboratories).
 We now have sleep clinic facilities in four locations: Sleep specialists see patients at locations in Boston, Waltham, Lexington, Weymouth and Peabody.
 Our sleep laboratories are located in Boston.

 A focus on children: